mrunion/myfyneapplication/README.md

 The variables that can be set are:

-**FYNE_THEME**: This specifies wether to override the default OS theme with either "dark" or "light" theme variants.
+**FYNE_THEME**: This specifies whether to override the default OS theme with either "dark" or "light" theme variants.

 ## Folder Structure ##